encoredev/examples/uptime/README.md

 **Note:** Cron Jobs do not execute when running locally.

-## Local Development Dashboard

-While `encore run` is running, open [http://localhost:9400/](http://localhost:9400/) to access Encore's [local developer dashboard](https://encore.dev/docs/observability/dev-dash).

-Here you can see traces for all requests, see the application architecture diagram, and see API documentation in the Service Catalog.

 ## View the frontend

 While `encore run` is running, head over to [http://localhost:4000/frontend/](http://localhost:4000/frontend/) to view the frontend for your uptime monitor.